mrocklin/thesis/nwp.md

 In the listing above we see a high-level meteorological model implemented in a very low-level implementation alongside computational optimizations and array layouts.
 This problem is intrinsically simple; it is an algebraic expression on a few indexed arrays.
 And yet when external pressures (GPGPU) necessitated a code rewrite, that work took months of work from a researcher who was already familiar with this codebase.
 That work failed to implement several GPU specific optimizations that occured in the literature four years later.

 While this file encodes relatively high-level concepts it is difficult to perform sweeping high-level manipulations.
-As physics, numerical methods, and computational architecture change, this flexibility is likely to become more important.
+As physics, numerical methods, and computational architecture change, flexibility is likely to become more important.

 ### Other Codes